dahliamalkhi/dahliamalkhi.github.io/_posts/2022-07-11-fin-plus-bev.md

 To order transactions blindly, users choose a symmetric key to encrypt each transaction and broadcast the transaction encrypted to Consensus parties.

+Order-then-Reveal is implemented using three abstract functionalities to hide and open the transaction key ("tx-key") itself:
+**Disperse(tx-key), Reveal(tx-key), Reconstruct(tx-key)**.
-Decrypting the transaction key ("tx-key") itself requires a threshold greater than F of the parties to participate.
+In Disperse(), the user shares tx-key with parties such that a threshold greater than F of the parties is required to participate in reconstruction.
+In Reveal(), parties retrieve F+1 shares.
 Parties must withhold revealing decryption shares until after they observe the transaction's ordering committed.
+In Reconstruct(), parties produce a unique reconstruction of tx or reject it.

-The challenge with Blind Order-Fairness is that we want messages to enter the DAG encrypted and guarantee that later, parties can uniquely decipher them.
+The challenge with Blind Order-Fairness is enforcing a unique outcome once an ordering has been committed.
-Hence, we need to add the following requirement to the DAG transport:

-**Decipherability:** If `deliver(m)` happens at an honest party, i.e., `m` is delivered into the local DAG of an honest party, then eventually `m` can be uniquely deciphered.

 <span id="strawman1"> </span>
 ### Strawman 1: Order-then-Reveal with Threshold Cryptography